aralroca/aralroca.com/posts/first-steps-webassembly-rust.md

 Another purpose of WebAssembly is to keep the web **secure**, light and fast, keeping a **small** `.wasm` **file size** and always maintaining **backwards-compatibility** in new WASM features, so the web doesn't break.

-There are more than [40 supported languages](https://github.com/appcypher/awesome-wasm-langs) for WebAssembly, the most common are C, C++ and Rust for their performance and maturity, although you also can write code for WASM with high-level languages as Python, PHP or even JavaScript!
+There are more than [40 supported languages](https://github.com/appcypher/awesome-wasm-langs) for WebAssembly, the most common are C, C++, and Rust for their performance and maturity, although you also can write code for WASM with high-level languages like Python, PHP or even JavaScript!

 Some **practical uses** of WebAssembly: